hyosung11/Launch-School/Courses/journal.md

    * Tired in a pleasant way on a rainy Sunday after playing soccer this morning.

 17:04 Completed Sprint Review, Retrospective and Planning this week.
 I'm going to organize Trello and then do a Learning to Learn Assessment.

+17:56 Almost time for dinner and I don't feel like doing a Learning to Learn Assessment.
+I haven't defined what it is either and I seem to cover it in the Sprint Retrospective.
+I also took recurring tasks out of the Trello Board.
+Will that lessen my enthusiasm as I won't get the green lights anymore?

+20:47 Finish PEDAC Assignment.
+It was a challenging problem.
+I need to review it.